0

 3

 • @Firelord, although I mentioned my Nexus 9, my question is for all merged storage devices in general.
 Can someone actually confirm what "delete all user data" means?
-(As every device says that but the sdcard doesn't get wiped anyway) Nov 23, 2015 at 6:49
+(As every device says that but the sdcard doesn't get wiped anyway) Commented Nov 23, 2015 at 6:49

 • @Firelord, The question refers to the behaviour of the stock AOSP recovery, which OEMs don't customize.
 Also, the question is about Android rather than specific devices.
-See the constraints, only Kitkat 4.4.4 and Lollipop 5.0 and 5.1 's recoveries need be considered Nov 23, 2015 at 6:57
+See the constraints, only Kitkat 4.4.4 and Lollipop 5.0 and 5.1 's recoveries need be considered Commented Nov 23, 2015 at 6:57

 • Thanks, @Firelord, would you consider posting your research as an answer?
-Nov 23, 2015 at 6:59
+Commented Nov 23, 2015 at 6:59

 1 Answer 1